-As I write this morning two monsters, brothers named Said and Cherif Kouachi, are holed-up in a French printing factory with a hostage, insisting that they want to die as martyrs and thus experience the bliss of Allah’s blessing upon them for avenging Mohammed’s name.
+As I write this morning two monsters, brothers named Said and Cherif Kouachi, are holed-up in a French printing factory with a hostage, insisting that they want to die as martyrs and thus experience the bliss of Allah’s blessing upon them as reward for avenging Mohammed’s name.
 And how do they believe they so pleased God?
 By murdering 12 Charlie Hebdo staff members in cold blood in their Paris office.
 Perhaps the standoff will be over by the time I post this.
 On the surface, it seems astonishing that such evil and misguided people can genuinely view themselves as the “good guys” in a conflict.
 But Osama Bin Laden, too, was certain that he was righteous and that Allah was thrilled with his choice to murder thousands of innocents on 9/11.
 Adolph Hitler, too, declared,

 “I often feel that we will have to undergo all the trials the devil and hell can devise before we achieve Final Victory.
 I may be no pious churchgoer, but deep within me I am nevertheless a devout man.
 That is to say, I believe that he who fights valiantly obeying the laws which a god has established and who never capitulates but instead gathers his forces time after time and always pushes forward – such a man will not be abandoned by the Lawgiver.
 Rather he will ultimately receive the blessing of Providence.
 And that blessing has been imparted to all great spirits in history.”
 (Albert Speer, Inside the Third Reich: Memoirs.
 Bonanza Books; Distributed by Crown Publishers, 1982)